tnware/django-auth-adfs/docs/token_lifecycle.rst

 * Tokens obtained during authentication are managed and refreshed automatically
 * The application can make delegated API calls on behalf of the user
 * The middleware can optionally log out users when token refresh fails

-This middleware is particularly useful for applications that need to make delegated requests to Microsoft services on behalf of the user, or otherwise make additional requests to the Azure AD/ADFS application after the user has been authenticated.

-`While not required for basic authentication, it represents an architectural decision and whether you need this functionality depends on your specific requirements and your organization's ADFS/Azure AD configuration.`

 How it works
 ------------